-Alexi Wood is a founding partner at St. Lawrence Barristers LLP.
+Alexi Wood is a founding partner at St. Lawrence Barristers PC.
 She represents clients at all levels of courts in Ontario, frequently appearing in the Divisional Court and the Court of Appeal, and she has appeared as counsel at the Supreme Court of Canada on numerous occasions.
 Her practice includes a wide range of commercial litigation, administrative and regulatory disputes, and professional regulation, both at trial and on appeals.
 She also acts for clients on tort matters,including issues related to health law, defamation, harassment and privacy including online harassment and non-consensual distribution of intimate images.

 Alexi’s clients rely on her practical advice in a wide range of contract, securities, and fiduciary disputes, as well as administrative and regulatory matters.
 She frequently assists members of various regulated health professions colleges, as well as other professions including lawyers and teachers.
 In addition, she provides advice in academic matters, including funding disputes.
 Clients frequently seek Alexi’s assistance in judicial review of administrative decisions.

 Alexi provides strategic advice, utilizing the most effective means to navigate the litigation, regulatory or licensing processes, specific to each client’s needs.
 She has expertise in drafting clear, concise submissions, as well as advocating before a wide range of adjudicative bodies to advance her clients’ interests.